 (Quick Edit Options)

-WordPress allows you to schedule any aspect of the date and time of your post, simply by changing the values in the fields and selecting options from a drop-down menu …
+WordPress allows you to alter the date and time of your post, just by entering new values in the fields or selecting options from a dropdown date menu …

-Useful Tip: You can schedule WP posts in the future or backdate posts to show content as having been published prior to its original date of publication.
+Useful Tip: You can schedule posts in WordPress in the future or backdate post dates to show content as having been published prior to the original date of publication.

-This is quite useful if, for example, you’ve been away and would like to publish an account of your day-to-day events and would like your blog posts to match the actual dates you’ve been absent.
-Another reason to backdate your blog posts would be to give a brand new website a little bit more of an “established” look.
-Alternatively, you can set all posts to publish in the future if you plan to launch your site at a future time.
+This is very useful if, for example, you’ve been away and would like to publish an account of your day-to-day events and would like your posts to match the actual dates you’ve been away.
+Another reason to backdate your blog posts would be to give a brand new blog a little bit more of an “established” look.
+Alternatively, you can set all posts to publish in the future if you plan to launch a new site at a future time.

-Change the date of your post to whatever date (and/or time) you would like your post to display as having been published (future or past) …
+Change the date of your post to whatever date (and time) you would like your post to display as having been published (future or past) …

-(Posts scheduled to publish at a later specified date and time)
+(Posts scheduled to publish at a later specified date)

-Note: To schedule a post in the PM, you will need to use the 24-hour system.
-For example, 1:00 PM would read as 13:00 in the schedule module field.
-The time your post will actually get published is determined by the location settings set in your Settings > General section.
+Note: To schedule a post as being published in the PM, you will need to use the 24-hour clock.
+For example, 1:00 PM would read as 13:00 in the scheduling module field.
+The time your post will actually publish is determined by the location settings set in your Settings > General area.

-Remember to click the Update button to save your new changes …
+Click Update to save your post settings …

 (Click ‘Update’ to save your changes)